Do You Really Need Studio Monitors to Mix? (Answered)

 Let's face it; home studio gear is expensive.
 So if we don't need something, it's best not to buy it.
 So do you really need studio monitors?

 Remember the first time you saw the price tag on a set of studio monitors?
 Your eyes probably widened, and your jaw hit the floor.
 Studio monitors can be expensive, and you probably won’t just buy one.
 But can’t your home speakers do the trick?
-Do you really need studio monitors to mix music
+Do you really need studio monitors to mix music?
+In this post, I will go over the difference between these two types of speakers, give you my recommendations for some quality monitors, and offer an alternative to both.

 Do you need studio monitors to produce music?
 You should use studio monitors to mix because they will give you the cleanest sound possible.
 Home speakers hide noise and imperfections.
 If you use them to mix, your final mix will sound inconsistent from one device to the next.
-However, you dont need to use them if you dont want to (though you should).
+However, you don’t need to use them if you don’t want to (though you should).

 What are home speakers?